Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Bibliographic Remarks and Additional Perspectives

 While mainly focusing on PAC-Bayesian bounds,~\citet[Thm.~1.2.7]{catoni-07a} mentioned in passing that similar techniques can be used to obtain bounds for single draws from the posterior, which is the basis for our terminology of ‘‘single-draw.''
 The generic inequality in \cref{propo:generic-single-draw-thm} is due to~\citet{rivasplata-20a}, while \cref{cor:single-draw_subgaussian} can be found in~\citet{hellstrom-20b}.
 Explicit derivations of more single-draw generalization bounds can be found in~\citet{hellstrom-21b,hellstrom-21a}.

 \cref{thm:holder_two_variables} and \cref{cor:alpha-mi-and-max-leakage} are due to~\citet{esposito-21a}, who also presented several additional bounds and results beyond learning theory.
-In \citet{hellstrom-20b}, the ‘‘strong converse'' lemma from binary hypothesis testing is used to obtain single-draw bounds in terms of the tail of the information density. \citet{xu-17a} adapted the monitor technique from \citet{bassily-16a} to convert their average generalization bound to a single-draw one, albeit with a detrimental linear dependence on the inverse confidence parameter~$1/\delta$.
+In \citep{hellstrom-20b}, the ‘‘strong converse'' lemma from binary hypothesis testing is used to obtain single-draw bounds in terms of the tail of the information density. \citet{xu-17a} adapted the monitor technique from \citet{bassily-16a} to convert their average generalization bound to a single-draw one, albeit with a detrimental linear dependence on the inverse confidence parameter~$1/\delta$.

 \citet{langford-02a} pointed out that certain mean-hypothesis generalization bounds follow immediately from standard PAC-Bayesian bounds, stating that this was essentially folklore, with further discussion in the work of~\citet{seeger-02a}.
-Bounds for voting classifiers are also discussed by~\citet{lacasse-06a,dalalyan-08a,biggs-22b}.
-Further discussion of this can be found in \citet[Sec.~2.2]{alquier-21a}.
+PAC-Bayesian bounds for aggregated predictors have been studied by, \eg, \citet{leung-06a,dalalyan-07a,dalalyan-08a,salmon-11a,salmon-12a,dalalyan-12a,guedj-13a,alquier-13a}.
+Further discussion of this can be found in \citet[Sec.~2.2]{alquier-21a}. \citet{germain-15a} introduced the celebrated $\mathcal{C}$-bound, which studies the behavior of majority votes in binary classification.
+Bounds for voting classifiers are also discussed by~\citet{lacasse-06a}, while \citet{zantedeschi-21a,biggs-22b} consider stochastic majority votes.

+Finally, we provide some pointers to results that we did not explicitly cover.
+As mentioned, a complementary overview of PAC-Bayesian bounds can be found in the introduction by~\citet{alquier-21a}, as well as the primer by~\citet{guedj-19a}.
+Two particularly notable topics that we did not cover are oracle bounds and the localization technique of \citet{catoni-07a}.
+Oracle bounds, also called excess risk bounds, bound the difference between the population loss of the posterior (or hypothesis, depending on the flavor under consideration) and the minimal achievable loss for the given hypothesis class.
+Such bounds are covered in \citet[Chapter~4]{alquier-21a}.
+Some notable works proving oracle bounds are \citet{dalalyan-08a,alquier-11a,salmon-11a,salmon-12a,dalalyan-12a,rigollet-12a,alquier2017oracle}.
+The localization technique of \citet{catoni-07a} is a method for selecting a suitable distribution-dependent prior, and is discussed in \citet[Sec.~4.5]{alquier-21a}.